Periods usually start between age 10 and 16. Most girls get their first period around age 12.

 - severe stress

-- pregnancy – it's possible to get pregnant before you get your first period, your ovaries can start releasing eggs a few months before your periods start
+- pregnancy - you can get pregnant before you get your first period because your ovaries can start releasing eggs a few months before your periods start

-- a problem with the ovaries, womb or vagina
+- a problem with your ovaries, womb or vagina

 Content supplied by the NHS and adapted for Ireland by the HSE